 - Fonts: Naturally, here is where you customize the font of your bot which is great especially if a specific font is part of your branding.

-- Advanced: Well, if you are lucky enough to know a bit of coding or have a programmer on board, this is the space that lets you make the most significant changes – the only limit is your creativity (and your programming skills 🙈)
+- Advanced: Well, if you are lucky enough to know a bit of CSS or have a programmer on board, this is the space that lets you make the most significant changes – the only limit is your creativity (and your programming skills 🙈)

-Now that our landbot underwent the necessary “brand-lift” makeover, we can show it off to the world and start collecting subscribers and leads.
+Now that our Landbot underwent the necessary “brand-lift” makeover, we can show it off to the world and start collecting subscribers and leads.

 Clicking on any of the icons will show you a slightly different set of easy-to-follow instructions.

 If you are ready to place your new Landbot on your website, you have two options: